deepinthebuild/deepinthebuild.github.io/_posts/2025-08-24-whats-in-a-build.md

 #### Coordination Problems

-Most problems in software have more than one acceptable solution and the only cardinal sin of project management is wasting work solving the same problem more than once.
+Most problems in software have more than one acceptable solution and wasting work solving the same problem more than once is a cardinal sin of project management.
 So all we have to do is pick one of those solutions and stick with it, right?
 Even better, maybe someone else has already had the same problem as you and came up with a reasonable approach that you'd be happy to reuse.
 All you have to do is figure out how to integrate the code they wrote with what you're